 It took me a while to get here.
 But start with the person that is most needed for your situation at this time and then go from there.
 Build your relationships slowly and on an as needed basis.

 Emergency Contact – Listen.
 You CANNOT be a successful single mom without this person.
 OK, that’s kinda dramatic but, you need to have an emergency contact person.
 This is someone you can call if your car breaks down on the side of the road and you need someone to come and pick you up.
 This person will pick your kids up from daycare when you have to work late or keep your sick child when they can’t go to school, but you still have to go to work.
 This is the person that will come through for you with little or no advance notice.
 If you do nothing else, get an emergency contact.
+Just make sure you can reciprocate this in some way.
+You want this relationship to be mutually beneficial.
 You don’t have to parent alone.
 A strong support system is essential to your success.

 Equal – Now this is me!
-The single mom you know that understands what you are going through (smile) and supports you through the process.
+You need another single mom on your team.
+She will understand what you are going through (smile) and supports you through the process.
 You absolutely MUST have another single mom on your team.
 Often times people don’t understand the true challenges that a single mom can face.
 Having an equal or someone that’s in the same situation can be a relief.
 This is the person you can vent to and she will actually be able to give feedback from a place of understanding.

 Also, this will be your parenting ally.
 You can help each other along the way and both benefit from the friendship.
 On nights when you don’t feel like making dinner, she can bring some of what she prepared for you and the kids.
 You can alternate babysitting and take turns going out for adult time.
 There are a number of ways you can help one another.
 Please, get another single mom in your support system.